U.S. 'disappointed' Netherlands released Venezuelan wanted over drugs

 Instead of being extradited to the United States, retired Venezuelan General Hugo Carvajal flew home on Sunday from the Netherlands’ Caribbean island of Aruba after the Dutch government ruled he had diplomatic immunity.
 He had been arrested on Aruba on Wednesday.

-Jubilant Venezuelan officials with the ruling Socialist Party celebrated his release as a “victory” over their ideological foes in the United States.
+Jubilant Venezuelan officials hailed Carvajal’s release at a ruling Socialist Party congress, calling it a “victory” over U.S. ideological foes.

 “We made a legitimate request for Carvajal’s arrest in conformity with our treaty which governs extraditions between the United States, the Netherlands, and Aruba,” State Department spokeswoman Jen Psaki said at a daily news briefing.
 She said Washington viewed Carvajal’s claims of immunity as “beyond established international norms.”